-Per the modified rational method calculations included as part of Appendix C.2, a portion of the site is to be directed towards two catch basins interconnected to a downstream catch basin manhole equipped with a 115mm orifice plate (ICD) sized to meet the target peak discharge rate during the 100-year event.
+Per the modified rational method calculations included as part of Appendix C.2, the western portion of the site is to be directed towards two catch basins interconnected with a downstream catch basin manhole equipped with an 83mm orifice plate (ICD), and the remaining portion of the site directed to a single catch basin equipped with an 83mm orifice plate (ICD), with both ICDs sized to meet the target peak discharge rate during the 100-year event.

-The modified rational method was employed to determine the peak volume stored in the catch basin manhole and surface storage areas.
+The modified rational method was employed to determine the peak volume stored in the catch basins and catch basin manhole and surface storage areas.
 The inlet control devices were sized based on the available target release rate from the site during the 100 year storm event.
 Storage volume and controlled release rates during the 5 and 100 year events are summarized in Table 3: